 DESCRIPTION COMMENTS STATUS Town Council Meeting The Town Council forwarded the item to the Planning Board for a public hearing and recommendations.
 (7 ayes) April 5, 2022 Planning Board - Discussion Discussed and referred to the Planning Board Comprehensive Plan Implementation Committee for review and recommendation.
 May 2, 2022 Comprehensive Plan Implementation Committee The Board got an overview of the proposed district and the review proposal moving forward.
 Staff will provide a memo previously given to the TC ordinance committee showing projects of a similar type and scale envisioned for South Gorham Crossroads.
 May 16, 2022 Comprehensive Plan Implementation Committee The committee discussed process for review of the proposed zoning district and started to review the permitted uses for the district.
 June 13, 2022 Comprehensive Plan Implementation Committee The committee discussed Site Performance Standards 1 through 6 with Northstar Planning.
-July 11, 2022 Comprehensive Plan Implementation Committee August 1, 2022; September 12, 2022 Planning Board - Discussion October 3, 2022
+July 11, 2022 Comprehensive Plan Implementation Committee August 1, 2022; September 12, 2022 Planning Board - Discussion The PLBD request maps showing lots along South Street requesting to be added to the South Gorham Crossroads District.
+The PLBD also requested the Northstar memo from 2019 which outlined the Comp Plan's vision for the proposed district.
+October 3, 2022; November 7, 2022 Planning Board - Public Hearing December 5, 2022